duke-git/lancet/docs/en/api/packages/fileutil.md

 ### <span id="CopyDir">CopyDir</span>

-<p>copy	src directory to dst directory, it will copy all files and directories recursively. the access permission will be the same as the source directory. if dstPath exists, it will return an error.</p>
+<p>Copy	src directory to dst directory, it will copy all files and directories recursively. the access permission will be the same as the source directory. if dstPath exists, it will return an error.</p>

 <b>Signature:</b>